heremaps/xyz-documentation/docs/xyz_pro.md

 Virtual Spaces let you group or associate geospatial features in multiple spaces and present them as a single space.

-`group` acts as an alias, presenting multiple XYZspaces via a single space ID.
+`group` acts as an alias, presenting multiple XYZ spaces via a single space ID.

 `associate` merges feature properties from one XYZ space into features in a second space based on feature ID matches.
 This allows you to import statistical data and merge it with pre-existing polygons on the fly.